-If you are cooking meat and added too much salt, the solution may be as simple as rinsing it under running water.
-Simply pat the meat dry once you are done rinsing it, add your desired spices and finish cooking.
+If you are cooking meat and you’ve added too much salt, the solution may be as simple as rinsing it under running water.
+Simply pat the meat dry once you are done rinsing it, add your desired spices, and finish cooking.

 Add a creamy component

-Adding a creamy element cannot only dilute the salt, it can provide a distraction from it and make the dish seem less salty.
-Sour cream can work with many Latin American dishes and heavy cream can work in some soups.
-Making a dish creamier does not necessarily involve the addition of dairy as certain dishes can benefit from the addition of coconut milk or even avocado.
+Adding a creamy element cannot only dilute the salt, but it can also provide a distraction from it and make the dish seem less salty.
+Sour cream can work with many Latin American dishes, and heavy cream can work in some soups.
+Making a dish creamier does not necessarily involve the addition of dairy, as certain dishes can benefit from the addition of coconut milk or even avocado.

 Increase the acidity

 One of the most popular solutions for over-salted food is to add acidity.
 This can be tricky as salt and acid can actually enhance each other in some dishes.
 There are some cases where increased acid can and does help, but exercise caution when using this method.